Position/Title: Assistant Professor

 - 2015: Breakthrough of the Year - NRC ICT Award Project, An Enrichment Model for Wheat Gene Annotations Using Phylogeny, Orthology and Existing Gene Ontologies

 Dan is relatively new to U of G, and he’s enthused about building an innovative research program.
 His focus will be on advanced computing and information technology to provide solutions to challenges in animal agriculture such as automatic animal identification, tracking and phenotype acquisition.
 He has published over 50 peer-reviewed articles, edited a book, co-authored scientific software for computational biology and bioinformatics and contributed to the formation of several highly qualified personnel such as students and programmers.
-Dan serves on several international conferences and journal editorial boards, co-organizes the Conference Track on Bioinformatics and maintains strong research collaboration with researchers in Italy, Switzerland, Spain and other countries.
+Dan serves on several international conferences and journal editorial boards, co-organizes the ACM Symposium of Applied Computing Track on Bioinformatics and maintains strong research collaboration with researchers in Italy, Switzerland, Spain and other countries.

 Research Themes and Projects